History of cricket in the West Indies from 1970–71 to 1980

 This article describes the history of West Indies cricket from 1971 to 1980.

 The West Indies cricket team was in transition as the 1970s began and it suffered a humiliating series defeat on the 1975–76 tour of Australia.
 New captain Clive Lloyd was determined that such a defeat must never happen again and decided that the lessons of that tour must be learned.
 On the 1975–76 tour, the difference between the two teams was the aggressive pace bowling of Jeff Thomson and Dennis Lillee.
 Lloyd decided that West Indies must nurture its own pace battery to create similar havoc among its opponents.
 The emergence of Andy Roberts and Michael Holding at this time ensured that the first implementation of the new policy on the 1976 tour of England was a success.
 West Indies could still produce great batsmen too and few have been better than Viv Richards.

-The combination of outstanding pace bowling and top-class batting enabled West Indies to dominate world cricket for more than 15 years until the 1990s.
+This combination of strength in pace bowling and batting enabled West Indies to dominate world cricket for more than 15 years until the 1990s.